phonglu-miu-edu/CS572-MWA/README.md

  - Bet on new races with the amount of money and the winning horses.
  - See the realtime update of the races (with animation).
  - Deposit/Withdraw the wallet.
- - Report of the income from races.
+ - Report of the income from their betting races.

 4. Anonymous users:
  - See the introduction of sites, horses, and the latest award money.